raul23/equifax-data-breach/README.rst

      [DOJ2]_ (*paragraph 16, pages 11-12*)

-  - From "Count 3: Computer Fraud and Abuse: Unauthorized Access" section of the DOJ `indictment`_:
+  - From the "Count 3: Computer Fraud and Abuse: Unauthorized Access" section of the DOJ `indictment`_:

      the defendants, WU ZHIYONG, WANG QIAN, XU KE, and LIU LEI, aided and